Understanding And Expanding Your Alto Sax Range | Tips And Techniques

 2. Begin playing the note with a full, steady breath.
 Aim to produce a clear and consistent sound without any fluctuations or wavering.

 3. Hold the note for as long as you can, focusing on maintaining a steady tone and proper embouchure (mouth position).
-This will help strengthen your embouchure muscles and improve your breath control.
+This will help strengthen your embouchure muscles and your breath control.

 4. Gradually increase the duration of your long tones over time.
 Challenge yourself to hold each note for longer periods, gradually extending your range in the process.

-By incorporating regular long tone exercises into your practice routine, you can develop a strong foundation for expanding your alto sax range.
+By incorporating regular long tone into your practice routine, you can develop a strong foundation for expanding your alto sax range.

 Lip Slurs